acse-2020/introduction/_sources/code_of_conduct.md

 - I will not assume consent and will respect other people's boundaries and privacy.
 - I will do my best to be inclusive of others in my words and actions.
 - I will accept constructive criticism in the spirit it is intended.
+- I will give credit to the work of others.
-- I will remember that I represent the values of Imperial Colllege and that my communications should be appropriate for a working community.
+- I will remember that I represent Imperial Colllege's values of excellence, integrity and courage in a global community.
+- I will ensure that my communications are appropriate for a working environment.
-- Where it is safe for me to do so, I will intervene when I observe negative or unacceptable behaviours.
+- Where it is safe for me to do so, I will intervene when I observe negative or unacceptable behaviour in others.

 ## Reporting Misconduct